baongoc1707/student-management/README.md

 A project built with **TypeScript** and **TailwindCSS**.
 Project structure follows a framework-based convention.
-Goal-standardization: DRY (Don't Repeat Yourself)
+Goal-standardization: DRY (Don't Repeat Yourself).

 ## Tag-line Standardization